 There are a number of key actions Council undertakes to mitigate the fire risk inherent in bushland areas and reserves – implementation of fuel reduction zones, weed management and bushland management, creation of fire access trails, and undertaking controlled burns.
 Every reserve is different and not all actions are suitable for each one.

 The Bushland Reserve Fire Management Plan (FMP) identifies the highest priority reserves for bushfire mitigation works.
-This FMP is currently being updated based on new bushfire data and information, particularly in relation to climate change and the longer and more intense bushfire seasons we are likely to experience as a result.
+The updated FMP was endorsed on the 17th June 2021 including changes in relation to climate change and the longer and more intense bushfire seasons we are likely to experience as a result.

 Fire access trails within Council-managed Bushland Reserves make up a total length of 62km and provide access for fire appliances (vehicles) for the purposes of controlling fire.